 LightStim for Acne ($169.00)

 The Claim: This FDA-cleared gadget using LightStim MultiWave Patented Technology to emit multiple colored wavelengths of light to treat mild to moderate acne and minimize future breakouts.
 The blue light works to destroy acne-causing bacteria and the red light helps to reduce redness.
 LightStim can also smooth the texture of the skin and restore a healthy appearance.

 The Verdict: When unboxing this device, I found myself stressed out.
-This product looks medical grade when compared to the silicone pink devices sprawled around me.
+This product looks medical-grade when compared to the silicone pink devices sprawled around me.
 But looks can be deceiving — it was the easiest to figure out how to use.
 The LightStim needs to be kept plugged in, and after turning it on I put on my goggles (included) and get to zapping.
 It has a three-minute treatment timer, so I concentrated it on my chin (where my acne resides) and let it rest there.
 After 30 minutes, it automatically shuts off.
 My main qualm is that since my eyes are covered, I get bored just sitting there with nothing to do, which speaks more to my short attention span than anything.
-I do not notice a difference right away, but after a few uses I have far less breakouts.
+I do not notice a difference right away, but after a few uses, I have far fewer breakouts.
 A quick, painless and effective alternative to your typical spot treatment mask.